buku1998/Demo/README.md

 # Demo
-This is my first github repository. i am doing some demo projects just to learn github more deeply.
+This is my first github repository.
+I am doing some demo projects just to learn github more deeply.